 9. According to data collection request from DCCF, the UE collects the requested data.

 10. When the UE is inside the data reporting area received from the data collection request, the UE reports the collected data via the UP connection over PDU session to the DCCF.
 When the UE leaves the data reporting area received from the data collection request, the UE stops sending the collected data to DCCF and terminates the established UP connection.
 The UE may start data transfer when certain condition is met e.g. the related measurement has been accomplished and the requested data is available.

+The DCCF checks the data reported from the target UE with the requested data information (e.g., data type) to ensure the data in the data reporting is valid.

 11. The DCCF uses Ndccf_DataManagement_Notify to send the UE related data to notification endpoint indicated in step 1.